Matsuo3rd/freebox-lan-monitor/README.md

 # freebox-lan-monitor

 Monitors devices present in Freebox (French Internet Provider box) Local Area Network (LAN).
-Sends notifications to a MQTT server in order to pass on events to another process (such as home automation sofware).
+Sends notifications to a MQTT server when devices are entering or leaving network in order to pass on events to another process (such as home automation sofware).

 ## Description